amberjohnsonsmile/drink-tracker/README.md

 ## Map the user experience

 The user will open the app and see the landing page.

-- [ ] When the user opens your app, what happens?
-What information does your app need from your user?
-What does it output in return?
-- [ ] The user experience is described in full, including any inputs/outputs that experience will require
+They will then move on to the calendar page, where they will have the option to click on a date and add a drink.
+There will be a navigation bar on the side linking to "goals" and an "about" page.
+The goals page will allow the user to add, edit, and delete goals.
+The about page will give general info about the app.

 ## What technologies do you plan to use?